ollieread/multiauth/README.md

 On top of that, you can use multiple authentication types, simultaneously, so you can be logged in as a user, a master account and an admin, without conflicts!

+## Custom Auth Drivers ##

+At this current moment in time, custom Auth drivers written for the base Auth class will not work.
+I'm currently looking into this particular issue but for the meantime, you can work around this by changing your closure to return an instance of `Ollieread\Multiauth\Guard` instead of the default.

 ## Installation ##

 Firstly you want to include this package in your composer.json file.